sgoudham-university/Winston-Bot/README.md

 ## Description

 This project is part of my How To Learn a New Language Course.
-I decided on another discord bot but in a different language expose myself to new languages and frameworks.
+I decided on another discord bot but in a different language to expose myself to new languages and frameworks.
 Languages and frameworks that I will be using in the workplace.

 ## API Issues